-Please see the Oracle Application Server Metadata Repository Creation Assistant User's $\ensuremath{\textit{Guide}}$ for information on how to install the OracleAS Metadata Repository in an existing database.
+Refer to Oracle Application Server Metadata Repository Creation Assistant User's Guide for information about how to install the OracleAS Metadata Repository in an existing database.

 Recommended Topologies

 This chapter describes how to install and configure the infrastructure and the middle tier in different topologies.
 The topologies illustrate the flexibility of Oracle Application Server.